 Don’t know how many times I have started a discussion on Linkedin only for members of the group to comment by pitching for business, even leaving their contact details.
 One man actually posted his CV as a comment in a discussion on branding for success.
 Would have understood if it was a discussion about jobs, but branding?
 On top of it he was nothing to write home about.
-He desperately needed branding, but obviously didn’t even realize that.
+He desperately needed branding, but obviously didn’t realize that.

 Don’t ask for a job

 Recently got a message on Linkedin from a man saying I could get him a job in marketing and demanding I did so.
 Just removed him from my connection and marked his message as spam.
 Have even written at the bottom of my Linkedin profile that I am not in recruitment and cannot get anyone a job.
 But that doesn’t seem to stop all individuals.